Exit Obama, Pursued by a Bear

 Never mind.
 After all the big lies that have been told so far in this dismal affair, a few little ones are par for the course.
 The main thing is that the Russian initiative has opened the way for a potential resolution of the chemical weapons issue, and it could also lay the basis for international cooperation aimed at the demilitarision of the Syrian civil war and an eventual political solution.

 Of course both these possibilities are quite remote, and it isn’t clear at all that the countries that wanted to use the chemical weapons issue as a pretext for war particularly want either of them.
 The US and its allies in the Security Council are already trying to reframe the Russian proposal in order to transform it into an automatic trigger for military action.

 This process has been driven by France, which back in 2003 rejected the Blair/Bush attempt to do the same thing over Iraq, but now wants to lock Syria into an inspection/compliance process that could be used to justify military strikes under the auspices of the Security Council.
 This is an old technique of ‘humanitarian’ interventions, in which target regimes are forced to accept ever-more intrusive and unrealistic inspections that few countries would ever agree to, so that they can be whacked when they don’t comply.

-These efforts might yet derail the Russian proposal, but for the time being the Bear’s intervention has saved Obama from a monumental reckless folly that would have finally wrecked his presidency and obliged him to go back to diplomacy.
+These efforts might yet derail the Russian proposal, but for the time being the Bear’s intervention has saved Obama from a reckless folly that would have finally wrecked his presidency, and he has been able to return to diplomacy.

 Both Obama and Cameron have had the temerity to suggest that the Russian initiative was the result of their foresight and tenacity.
 But this is another delusion, because if Cameron had not been voted down in parliament then military strikes would have already taken place.